Associate Professor of the History of Christianity

-Hernández joined the Iliff faculty in 2001 and is associate professor of the history of Christianity.
-His teaching areas include the history of Christianity from the Medieval to the Early Modern period with additional teaching expertise in the history of philosophy during the Hellenistic-Roman periods of Antiquity.
-His research interests include the history of Muslim and Christian relations beginning with the crusades, the problem of religious diversity in medieval and early modern Spain, and the role of mystical movements and pneumatology in Christian history.
-Hernández also led the Iliff faculty design team that developed the Authentic Engagement Program™ focusing his contribution to the program on human flourishing and the philosophy of Happiness.
+Hernández joined the Iliff faculty in 2001.
+He teaches courses in the history of Christianity from Medieval to Early Modern times with additional expertise in the history of the ancient Hellenistic-Roman period.
+His research and teaching areas include the history of mysticism and pneumatology; Muslim and Christian relations beginning with the Crusades; religious diversity in medieval Iberia and the Spanish Empire; and the history of medicine and pandemics.
+Hernández led the faculty design team that created the Authentic Engagement Program™ focusing his contribution on human flourishing and the philosophy of Happiness.

-Hernández served as Iliff’s senior vice president for academic affairs and dean of the faculty from 2009 to 2017.
-His administrative service to the school also included serving as interim president, chief operations officer, and associate dean for academic affairs.
-He has over thirty years of combined experience in different educational settings as an administrator, curriculum developer, and successful “change-agent” for organizational management systems.
+Hernández served as Iliff’s senior vice president for academic affairs and faculty dean from 2009 to 2017.
+His administrative service included serving as interim president, chief operations officer, and associate dean for academic affairs.
+He has over thirty years of experience in different educational settings as an administrator, curriculum developer, and successful change-agent for organizational management systems.
 His current writing projects and recent classes focus on medical history and spiritual healing; Italian Renaissance humanism after the Black Death; mysticism in the Spanish Reformation; and the history of social justice.